-We also apply the probit regression algorithm in (11) to the seasonal typhoon series of type 3, 4 and 6, respectively.
+We also apply the probit regression algorithm in (11) to the seasonal typhoon series of types 3, 4, and 6.
 The labeling of the year with more than one TC as belonging to one group (i.e., class 1) or the other is arbitrary.
-With an LOOCV procedure, we obtain the median, upper quartile and lower quartile of the probability of class "1" (equivalently, with a typhoon) for each season.
-Specifically, the correlations between the median probability of class "1" and the observation series of type 3, type 4 and type 6 are 0.65, 0.72 and 0.74.
-Based on the median (or quartile) probability, we can make a class decision.
+With an LOOCV procedure, we obtain the median and the upper and lower quartiles of the probability of class "1" (equivalently, with a typhoon) for each season.
+Specifically, the correlations between the median probability of class 1 and the observation series of types 3, 4, and 6 are 0.65, 0.72, and 0.74, respectively.
+On the basis of the median (or quartile) probability, we can make a class decision.